 Oops!
 When you’re unpacking in your hotel room, you realize that you’ve forgotten to pack your laptop charger (or worse yet, you accidentally leave it in the airport power outlet).
 Your laptop only has a 10% charge left, so it looks like you’re going to have to do without it on this trip.
 That essential email to the boss will have to wait.

 But wait!
 It doesn’t have to be that way.
-Believe it or not, you can charge your laptop without a standard laptop charger.
-It’s quite easy to do, and you should learn how to do it if you’re a fellow 21st-century dweller who feels compelled to take your laptop with you anytime you hit the road.
+Believe it or not, you can actually charge your laptop without a standard laptop charger.
+It’s really quite easy to do, and you should learn how to do it if you’re a fellow 21st-century dweller who feels compelled to take your laptop with you anytime you hit the road.

 Here are not 1, not 2, but 3 different ways to charge your laptop when your laptop charger is MIA.

 How to charge a laptop without a charger

 Every laptop is built with an internal battery.
 To get the battery charged, you’ve just got to supply it with some electricity.
 Most of the time, we plug our laptop into a power outlet in our home, and the electricity travels through the cable and into the battery.

 A laptop charger is arguably the most effective way to transfer power to your laptop battery, but there are other ways to do it, too.
 All you need is:

 - A way to transfer the power to the battery

 One of the most common questions I get is “can I charge my laptop with a USB connector?”
 This actually depends on the type of USB port you have on your laptop.